gmardari/Android-App-Instagram-Clone/README.md

 Handles the functions for each state in the state machine by creating and removing views.

 <h2>Server Software Elements</h2>

-Here are all the relevant server aspects of the program:
+To view the Nodejs implementation of the backend for this app, see my repository Android-App-Instagram-Clone-Backend